demisto/content/Packs/Gmail/Integrations/Gmail/README.md

 ## Commands

-You can execute these commands from the Cortex XSOAR CLI as part of an automation or in a playbook.
+You can execute these commands from the CLI as part of an automation or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 * **gmail-delete-user**: Deletes a Gmail user.